 & COUNSELLING SERVICES

-We help children and teens with complex profiles, as well as the adults around them, by providing comprehensive support and resources.
-Recognizing the unique challenges faced by these young individuals, we are committed to offering guidance and assistance that extends beyond their immediate needs.
+We support children and teens with learning differences and socio-emotional barriers, as well as the adults around them.
+How?
+By providing comprehensive support and resources.
+Recognizing the unique challenges faced by these young individuals, we are committed to offering strategies, guidance and planning assistance that extends beyond their immediate needs.

-We are based on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
+We are based on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.s

 Has your child received a psycho-educational assessment?
 Do you know how to prepare to support what comes next?
 We do more than just the one to one sessions with your child.